mjpernot/mail-rabbitmq/README.md

     - japd = "PSWORD"
     - host = "IP_ADDRESS"

+  * List of hosts along with their ports to a multiple node RabbitMQ cluster.
+    - host_list = []

   * Name of the exchange in the RabbitMQ node.
     - exchange_name = "EXCHANGE_NAME"